Students with Disabilities

 7. If a student disagrees with the eligibility and/or accommodation decisions made by Disability Support Services, it is recommended that the student meet with the director to discuss his/her questions and concerns.

 Any student who disagrees with the eligibility and/or accommodation decisions made by Disability Support Services has the right to file a grievance/complaint.
 Information regarding the filing of a grievance and/or complaint is available by contacting Disability Support Services at (203) 254-4000 ext.
 2615.

 Accommodations - intended to reduce the impact of a disability - are determined on an individual basis and may include, but are not limited to:

 - Extended Test Time and/or tests proctored in a distraction-reduced environment

 - Books on tape from RFBD or use of assistive technology workstation

 - Individual accommodations as appropriate (essential elements of course(s) or degree will not be altered)

-- Housing Accommodations as appropriate - information about changes to housing
+- Housing Accommodations as appropriate - please follow this link www.fairfield.edu/student/adss_housing.html for more information about changes to housing.

 The University offers the following - to help ensure success - to the entire student body: